About Me

 Hello!
 I’m Jennifer

 I’m an Occupational Therapist, wife, and mother to two daughters, and have lived in Kitchener-Waterloo for the last twenty-two years.
-I volunteer in my faith community, with Le Leche League, the Breastfeeding Buddies peer support group, have done baby-wearing demonstrations with new mothers, and am a part of the environmental stewardship team in my faith community.
+I volunteer in my faith community, running the sound board, participating in choir, and and am a part of the environmental stewardship team.
+In the past I have volunteered with Le Leche League, Breastfeeding Buddies peer support, instructed baby-wearing classes and taught seminars on neurodivergence and mental health. Â

 I have worked in Pediatrics since 2006 in homes, clinics, and schools.
 Private practice has enabled me to serve my clients best, with the awareness of the advantages and disadvantages of other settings and their systems.